This is a high level overview of what you should consider if you are selling or buying a business.

 It is the buyer who carries out the DD process and who pays for it.
 However, in practice, the buyer often asks the seller for information, and the seller who does the work in providing it.
 Sale agreements usually contain terms (warranties) that if the seller hasn’t fully disclosed information, the buyer can seek damages or cancel the sale.
-Read more on warranties here.
+Read more about using warranties when buying a business.

 Transfer (assignment) of contracts

 If shares in a company are being sold, then the contracts that the company has with third parties will not need to be changed.
 However, if assets are being sold, then contracts will need to be assigned or novated (different types of transfer) to the buyer.